kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

 ## Limitations

-NFS è un filesystem remoto molto performante in lettura e meno performante in scrittura e e pertanto ogni scrittura introduce latenze dovute al protocollo rispetto al mero salvataggio
+NFS is a remote filesystem that is high performant in reading while in writing it is slower.

-Inoltre è preferibile utilizzare la versione 4 di NFS anzichè la 3: quest'ultima ha dei problemi di scrittura parziale per cui non vi trovate i file scritti, mentre la 4 risolve questi problemi.
-In caso abbiate già un server NFS assicuratevi che sia della versione 4.
-La versione 3 ha anche problemi con i permessi.
+If you have to write a huge amount of data in your workflow, you will need to do some consideration to understand if NFS filesystem is the right choice.

-Usare NFS su solo un nodo
+It is preferable to use version 4 of NFS (instead 3): NFS 3 can have some problems like partial write of documents and has no authentication.
+Ensure that you are using version 4 of NFS.

-In general this is not a good idea because in case of fault of one of the nodes you will loose your data.
+In this document we used one of the nodes as NFS server.
+This is not a good idea for production environment because you will have a single point of failure in your cluster.

 ## Resources